 Utility infrastructure located on site would be protected or relocated to allow for completion of restoration and levee improvement components.
-An existing ISD effluent pipeline would be relocated to beneath the crown of the Marsh Creek levee to provide access for service and maintenance.
+After the levee is purchased from CCCFCWCD, an existing ISD effluent pipeline would be relocated to beneath the crown of the Marsh Creek levee to provide access for service and maintenance.
 Various PG&E power poles (and associated overhead) lines would be removed, relocated, or preserved, depending on their function.
 Active gas wells and pipe lines in areas that would be restored on the Gilbert and Burroughs parcels would be capped and decommissioned prior to construction.
 Buried pipelines would be abandoned in-place by capping the ends.
 Buildings, sheds, barns, fences, posts, concrete pads and any other such materials within the construction footprint would be demolished and hauled to a nearby landfill or used onsite, as appropriate.